 THE CHAIRMAN: Thank you.
-1

-- 2 MR WOLFE: Just to build on that point with some of those - who went through the 1973 curriculum, to take for - example Staff Nurse Noble, she says she was familiar - with maintenance, what maintenance fluids meant, but she - had used the term "replacement fluids" almost - interchangeably with maintenance when she came to write - her statement to the inquiry.
-That level of confusion 8 - on the part of nurses, thinking that because an infusion - 10 was in place while a child was vomiting, those fluids - 11 were being replaced, is that a confusion that you can - 12 understand of those who came through the 1973 programme? - 13 A. Yes, because, like I've said already, the - 14 differentiation between maintenance and replacement - wasn't all that often articulated.
-It was the fact that 15 - 16 the patient would have an intravenous infusion put up or - 17 erected to make sure that their fluid balance was - 18 maintained.
-What was put up was the responsibility of 19 the doctor. - 20 O. Again, Ms Ramsav, who has given evidence to the inquiry, - 21 said in her report that, as a minimum, she would expect - 22 experienced paediatric nurses to be aware that where - 23 there are gastric losses, they needed to be replaced. - 24 Perhaps the difficulty is that the nurses were assuming - 25 that because an infusion was in place, they were being

-- 1 the patient and you would see because the laboratory technicians would highlight abnormalities, you would 2 know that this patient needed some of those things.
-But 3 you know, this was a partnership working between the nurse and the doctor with the doctor taking the lead in respect of what fluids go.
-So I don't want to say here categorically that the nurses would have, should have 8 known back in those early days about the difference 9 between maintenance and replacement.
-What they would 10 know was that the patient needed to have intravenous fluids and that the doctor would direct as to what that 11 12 should be.
-13 THE CHAIRMAN: Let's suppose you had a nurse who, through 14 experience or training, is more alert to the fact that 15 the fluid can be supplemented with potassium or sodium 16 and that isn't happening, what was the training of 17 a nurse to do in that scenario?
-18 A. Well, any time that -- I mean, taking the example that 19 I've been listening to where you had a patient who was 20 on an ongoing intravenous infusion and the vomiting was 21 continuing, then the responsibility -- I'm back to 22 saying that the responsibility for the nurse was to make sure that the doctor heard loud and clear that this 23 - 24 person is continuing to vomit. - THE CHAIRMAN: In practical terms, that means that the 25
+2 MR WOLFE: Just to build on that point with some of those who went through the 1973 curriculum, to take for example Staff Nurse Noble, she says she was familiar with maintenance, what maintenance fluids meant, but she had used the term "replacement fluids" almost interchangeably with maintenance when she came to write her statement to the inquiry.
+That level of confusion on the part of nurses, thinking that because an infusion 10 was in place while a child was vomiting, those fluids 11 were being replaced, is that a confusion that you can 12 understand of those who came through the 1973 programme?
+13 A. Yes, because, like I've said already, the 14 differentiation between maintenance and replacement wasn't all that often articulated.
+It was the fact that 15 16 the patient would have an intravenous infusion put up or erected to make sure that their fluid balance was 18 maintained.
+What was put up was the responsibility of 19 the doctor.
+20 O. Again, Ms Ramsay, who has given evidence to the inquiry, 21 said in her report that, as a minimum, she would expect 22 experienced paediatric nurses to be aware that where 23 there are gastric losses, they needed to be replaced.
+24 Perhaps the difficulty is that the nurses were assuming that because an infusion was in place, they were being technicians would highlight abnormalities, you would know that this patient needed some of those things.
+But you know, this was a partnership working between the nurse and the doctor with the doctor taking the lead in respect of what fluids go.
+So I don't want to say here categorically that the nurses would have, should have known back in those early days about the difference between maintenance and replacement.
+What they would know was that the patient needed to have intravenous fluids and that the doctor would direct as to what that should be.
+13 THE CHAIRMAN: Let's suppose you had a nurse who, through experience or training, is more alert to the fact that the fluid can be supplemented with potassium or sodium and that isn't happening, what was the training of A. Well, any time that -- I mean, taking the example that I've been listening to where you had a patient who was on an ongoing intravenous infusion and the vomiting was continuing, then the responsibility -- I'm back to saying that the responsibility for the nurse was to make sure that the doctor heard loud and clear that this person is continuing to vomit.

+THE CHAIRMAN: In practical terms, that means that the